iSaluki/phhs6/content/sixth/Business/Units/fh/WhatIsAStartUp.md

 Entrepreneur:

-- A catalyst for the creation and grwoth of a business
+- A catalyst for the creation and growth of a business
-- fulfill their dreams
+- fulfil their dreams
 - calculated risk taker
 - organise all the resources
 - find and fill gaps in the market